-Below, Golden Earring with guitarists George Kooymans and Rinus Gerritsen, lead singer Barry Hay and drummer Cesar Zuiderwijk, performing Radar Love live in 1973.
+Below, Golden Earring with guitarists George Kooymans and Rinus Gerritsen, lead singer Barry Hay and drummer Cesar Zuiderwijk, performing Radar Love live in the 1970s.

 Golden Earring’s next big hit single came almost 10 years later, with Twilight Zone (1982).
 George Kooymans has said he was inspired to write Twilight Zone after reading The Bourne Identity (1980) spy thriller by Robert Ludlum.
 The Twilight Zone (1959-1964) TV series created by Rod Serling hasn’t been mentioned as an influence, although the series was so popular it became a part of pop culture lingo…and Kooymans would have been in his teens when it was on television.